Safeguarding our Children

 At Church Broughton Primary School we take our Safeguarding responsibilities very seriously.
 This means that we ensure that everyone working in our school has successfully completed the necessary clearances to enable them to work with children.
-Mrs Millar has completed NSPCC accredited Safer Recruitment Training.
+Our Governors, Mrs Smith and Mrs Laughlin as well as Mr Rudge (Head of School) have completed NSPCC accredited Safer Recruitment Training.

 We have staff members who are specifically trained and nominated as having overall responsibility for safeguarding in school.
 Mr Rudge is the Designated Safeguarding Lead (DSL) and Mrs Millington is the Deputy Designated Safeguarding Lead.
-Mr Forman is our governor responsible for safeguarding in school.
+Mrs Smith is our governor responsible for safeguarding in school.

 All staff are kept up to date with current guidance and legislation.
 This includes awareness of extremism and radicalisation issues.
 Staff undertake training in Safeguarding every year.
 This is provided by the local authority and covers signs of abuse and what to do if you are concerned about a child.
 Our Safeguarding lead and deputy attend training updates every 2 years.

 The children are regularly taught about ways in which they can stay safe.
 This is through PSHCE lessons, collective worship, circle time, our work on British values and by inviting visitors, such as the NSPCC, into school.
 Children know what to do if they have concerns regarding themselves or another child.